 Anyway…the week’s highlights for S?
 S has not paid any attention in her classes.
 To help her pay attention, I abandon my job

 .
 Let’s call it what it is.
 Ain’t no need to lessen the anxiety of these kids.
 Mine anyway…she decided to move her laptop to the bed because she swears there is a fly that keeps buzzing in her ear.
-There is a lot of stalling, excuses, distractions, and other with ADHD.
+There is a lot of stalling, excuses, distractions, by kids with ADHD.
 If she were playing Roblox

 and there was a fly in the room, she would likely invite it to play with her.

-There were 5 flies in our house last night.
+Speaking of, there were 5 flies in our house last night.
 I’m pretty sure they got in when someone left one of our doors open.
 It wasn’t me because I have been chained to my office all week.
 So S swears one of them is out to get her.
 She hates all kinds of bugs and earlier this week could not LEAVE the bathroom because there was a wasp in there.
 I went into the bathroom to sacrifice my life so that she could quickly escape and live another day.
 I went to find something to reach the corner so I could kill it (hey, I value life and all, but if you’re a bug and you’re in my house, you’ve made a choice to die).
 If I encounter you outside, that’s your territory.
 The screened porch is a grey area.
 I find T’s old crutch from when she dislocated her knee!
-I go to smash the wasp, it flies away towards the tub and now it’s mad…at me.
-Mama raised no fools…I close and lock the bathroom door (so the kids won’t go back in) put a towel under the crack so the wasp can’t get out and do the most sensible thing I’ve done this week: Call The Hubs to kill it.
+I decide it is the right height to go to smash the wasp which is in the corner of the ceiling!
+It flies away towards the tub and now it’s mad…at me.
+Mama raised no fools…I close and lock the bathroom door (so the kids won’t go back in) put a towel under the crack of the door so the wasp can’t get out and do the most sensible thing I’ve done this week: Call The Hubs to kill it.